“Make me river, Make me chalice, Make me plow blade, Make me willow.” Abigail Carroll

 VOCABULARY OF THE HEART – LAMENT

 The power in these laments may have been thanks, in part, to their heavy reliance on metaphor, a literary tool I don’t usually make use of in prayer, but perhaps should.
-I don’t know what about the swollen green rivers of early April in Vermont drove me to write, “Make me river” as I peered through the train window on my way south, but as I explored through my pen the sound, shape, and movement of water swirling in jade rock pools and coursing through the monotone landscape of not-yet-spring in the North, I began to realize that the stark, un-awakened land was a picture of my dormant soul.
+I don’t know what about the swollen green rivers of early April in Vermont drove me to write, “Make me river” as I peered through the train window on my way south, but as I explored through my pen the sound, shape, and movement of water swirling in jade rock pools and coursing through the monotone landscape of not-yet-spring in the North, I began to realize that the stark, unawakened earth was a picture of my dormant soul.

 The river was a picture of my desire to flow with life.
-Out of the process of crafting this poem emerged a clarity about my spiritual state.
-And out of that clarity surfaced an ensuing petition—to be, as the poem puts it, “unstilled.”
+Out of the process of crafting this poem emerged a clarity about my spiritual state — and out of that clarity surfaced an ensuing petition—to be, as the poem puts it, “unstilled.”
 I did not start with this clarity or petition.
 Instead, the creative process drew this out of me.

 Writing poetry puts me in touch with my deeper longings, helping me not merely to articulate them, but to re-order them.
-And isn’t that in so many ways what prayer is, a re-ordering of our longings before God?
+Isn’t that in so many ways what prayer is, a re-ordering of our longings before God?
 Prayer on my knees—though I consider it of great importance—does not always accomplish this in quite the same way.
 There, I find myself asking for concrete and often predictable things such as healing for a loved one, peace where I’m experiencing anxiety, wisdom in a particular decision.
-But when I am writing poetry, the creative process takes me to places in prayer I might not otherwise dare to go.
+When I am writing poetry, the creative process takes me to places in prayer I might not otherwise dare to go.

 VOCABULARY OF THE HEART – POETRY CAN BE PRAYER